OpenDreamKit/OpenDreamKit.github.io/_posts/2017-01-19-EdinburghSteeringCommittee.md

 title: Edinburgh Steering Committee
 ---
 The biannual OpenDreamKit Steering Committee meeting is taking place in Edinburgh in order to organise it along with the [Computational Mathematics with Jupyter](http://opendreamkit.org/meetings/2017-01-16-ICMS/) workshop.
 Its main objective is to finalise all deliverables due for Month 18, aka February 2017, (end of the hard deadline known as the 1st Reporting Period).
+This means that all deliverables due by this date will have to be finished for mid-February so that they can be looked over.

 - Date: 19/01/2017